-In accordance with Orange County Citizen Participation Plan, which was updated on November 28, 2023 to include additional requirements pertaining to the CDBG-DR Program, before submission to HUD, a draft of the Action Plan was posted on the CDBG-DR Program website (www.ocfl.net/CDBG-DR) for a required 30-day public comment period.
-The public comment period began on Monday, December 11, 2023, and it ended on Thursday, January 11, 2024.
-Notification of the availability of the draft Action Plan for public review and comment was posted in La Prensa (Spanish newspaper of general circulation) on Thursday, December 7, 2023, and in Orlando Sentinel (newspaper of general circulation) on Sunday, December 10, 2023.
-Copies of both notices were also uploaded on the County's CDBG-DR program website.
+In accordance with Orange County Citizen Participation Plan, which was updated on November 28, 2023 to include additional requirements pertaining to the CDBG-DR Program, before submission to HUD, a draft of the Action Plan will bewas posted on the CDBG-DR Program website (www.ocfl.net/CDBG-DR) for a required 30-day public comment period.
+The public comment period will beginbegan on Monday, December 11, 2023, and it will ended on Thursday, January 11, 2024.
+Notification of the availability of the draft Action Plan for public review and comment will bewas posted in La Prensa (Spanish newspaper of general circulation) on Thursday, December 7, 2023, and in Orlando Sentinel (newspaper of general circulation) on Sunday, December 10, 2023.
+Copies of both notices will also bewere also uploaded on the County's CDBG-DR program website.

-An electronic copy of the draft CDBG-DR Action Plan was posted on the Program website, along with executive summaries of the Plan available in English, Spanish, and Haitian Creole.
-Physical copies of the draft Plan were made available to the public at the Orlando Public Library main branch, Community Relations Department, Third Floor, located at 101 East Central Boulevard, Orlando, Florida 32801; and at the Orange County Housing and Community Development Division's office located at 525 East South Street, Orlando, FL 32801.
-The County offered to make a reasonable number of copies of the draft CDBG-DR Action Plan available to citizens and groups that request it, including copies to persons who are homebound.
+An electronic copy of the draft CDBG-DR Action Plan will bewas posted on the Program website, along with executive summaries of the Plan available in English, Spanish, and Haitian Creole.
+Physical copies of the draft Plan will also bewere made available to the public at the Orlando Public Library main branch, Community Relations Department, Third Floor, located at 101 East Central Boulevard, Orlando, Florida 32801; and at the Orange County Housing and Community Development Division's office located at 525 East South Street, Orlando, FL 32801.
+Upon request, the The County offered to make will also make a reasonable number of copies of the draft CDBG-DR Action Plan available to citizens and groups that request it, including copies to persons who are homebound.

-No updates or changes were made to the draft CDBG-DR Action Plan in response to public comments.
-A summary of comments received, and Orange County's response to each comment addressing the substance of the comment, were included in the final version of the CDBG-DR Action Plan that was uploaded in the DRGR system.
+Any No updates or changes were made to the draft CDBG-DR Action Plan in response to public comments, to include oral and written comments, will be clearly identified in the final CDBG-DR Action Plan.
+A summary of comments received, and Orange County's response to each comment addressing the substance of the comment, will bewere included in the final version of the CDBG-DR Action Plan that is-was uploaded in the DRGR system.
 The summary of comments and responses was also posted on the CDBG-DR Program website.